LukasWoodtli/WebPage/pelican/content/object_databases.md

 ### Join-Index (JX)

 - Originally for optimization of *joins* in Relational DBs
-- Consists of a set of binary join indices (Slides p.
+- Consists of a set of binary join indexes (Slides p.
 33)

 ### Multi-Index (MX)

 - Like Join-Indexes in Relational DBs
-- Divide path (of arbritrary length) into sub-paths
+- Divide path (of arbitrary length) into sub-paths
     - sub-paths have length *1*
     - index maintained over sub-paths
 - Query evaluation